MikhailArzumanov/asteroids/README.md

 # asteroids

+game inspired by a classic arcade-game Asteroids

-simple implementation of classic game (in development)
+(in development)